-Ares Capital’s (ARCC) analyst ratings have implied improving operating performance over the past few months.
-In February 2017, 12 of the 17 analysts covering the company, or ~71%, have rated it as a “buy” or a “strong buy.”
-Five analysts have rated it as a “hold.”
-Its ratings reflect steady growth and future expected performance on acquisitions and originations.
+Ares Capital’s (ARCC) analyst ratings have improved over the past few months due to rising earnings and originations.
+So far in February 2017, twelve of the 17 analysts covering the company have rated it as a “buy” or a “strong buy.”
+Five analysts rated it as a “hold.”

-Since January 2017, Ares Capital’s ratings have risen, with its “strong buy” ratings rising from three to four.
+Since January 2017, Ares Capital’s ratings have improved, with its “strong buy” ratings rising from three to four.
 Its “hold” ratings have fallen from five to four.
-Analysts have given Ares Capital a one-year price target of $17.96, implying marginal growth of 1%.
+Analysts have given Ares Capital a one-year price target of $17.15, implying negative growth of 0.25%.

 Ares Capital’s competitors

 Among Ares Capital’s major closed-end peers, Prospect Capital (PSEC) saw two of eight analysts rate it a “buy” or “strong buy” in January 2017.
 Three analysts, or ~37.5%, rated it a “hold.”
 One analyst rated the company an “underperform, ” and two analysts rated it a “sell.”
 For BlackRock Capital Investment (BKCC), all five analysts covering the stock gave it a “hold.”
 For Apollo Investment (AINV), four of the 13 analysts covering the stock rated the company a “buy” or “strong buy,” nine analysts gave “hold” ratings, and two analysts gave “underperform” or “sell” ratings.
 Together, Ares Capital’s competitors make up 6.1% of the PowerShares Global Listed Private Equity ETF (PSP).